 At this stage they don’t have caused much damage they are more susceptible to chemical treatment than older and larger caterpillars.
 In addition, caterpillars soon bore into the stem or in the tassels and can no more be reached with contact insecticides.
 The result is that at this point yield losses are no more effectively prevented.

 According to experience, a treatment is indicated when fall armyworms attack 5% of seedling plants.
 Also during the first month after planting, if 20% of the whorls of small plants show the presence of the pest.
 A treatment is less indicated when the plants have initiated their reproductive phase.
-Application regime may be;
+Application regime is;

 🌽Lambda super/cyhalothrine100ml/knapsack sprayer.